happynear/NormFace/MirrorFace.md

 | No   | 98.48%      |98.73%       |98.78%            |98.78%            |
 | YES  | 98.45%      |98.55%       |98.65%            |98.62%            |

 It's strange that with my C-contrastive loss, the performance of `No PCA` is better...
-Maybe this is because I the margin I used is 1.2, which is more closer with the real one.
+Anyway, in Wu's paper, he didn't use PCA either.
+So there is nothing wrong with what I said in my paper: "I follow all the experiment settings of the original paper".

 Should I add these things to supplement material?...